dash134PRI/Sketch-Generator/README.md

 python app.py
 ```

-2. Open your web browser and navigate to `http://localhost:5000`
+2. Open your web browser and navigate to `http://localhost:####`

 3. Using the interface:
    - Upload an image using the "Choose Image" button or drag and drop
-   - Select your desired effect from the style dropdown menu
+   - Select effect from the style dropdown menu
    - Click "Convert to Sketch" to process the image
    - Preview the result in the output window
    - Click "Download Sketch" to save the processed image

 ## Technical Details

-The application uses various OpenCV techniques for image processing:
+The application uses following OpenCV techniques for image processing:

 ### Core Processing
 - Grayscale conversion